-This entire management area provides winter habitat for white-tailed deer and is designated as an obligate winter deer range special conservation area.
-Other special conservation areas within the management area are possible Type 1 or Type 2 old growth areas and the Milakokia River cold water stream.
+This entire management area provides winter habitat for white-tailed deer and is designated as an obligate winter deer range special conservation area (SCA).
+Other SCAs within the management area are possible type 1 or type 2 old growth areas, and the Milakokia River cold water stream.